Near Oconee in Washington County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Ball's Ferry (approx. 1.2 miles away); The Defense of Ball's Ferry (approx. 1.9 miles away); a different marker also named Ball's Ferry (approx. 1.9 miles away); Sherman's Right Wing (approx. 2.1 miles away); a different marker also named Ball's Ferry (approx. 2.2 miles away); The Defense of the Oconee Bridge (approx. 5˝ miles away); Irwin’s Crossroad (approx. 7 miles away); Jared Irwin (approx. 8.9 miles away).
 Touch for a list and map of all markers in Oconee.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 3, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 556 times since then and 16 times this year.
+It was originally submitted on April 3, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 608 times since then and 11 times this year.
 Photos: 1, 2, 3, 4. submitted on April 3, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.